lsst-tstn/tstn-028/index.rst

 "Middleware" is the term used to describe software applications used for communication in software systems.
 These technologies became popular with the advent of *distributed systems*, which come as a solution to the problem of parallel computation.
 As software and hardware systems became more complex, it becomes impractical to develop and execute them in a single process and, eventually, a single node.
-With that, software evolved from *monolith* applications, where a single program executes in a single process or node, to *distributed* applications, where the system is divided into a number of smaller applications; each running on their own process or node.
+With that, software evolved from *monolithic* applications, where a single program executes in a single process or node, to *distributed* applications, where the system is divided into a number of smaller applications; each running on their own process or node.
 For these applications to work together coherently they must be able to communicate with each other, thus giving origin to middleware technologies.

 How a *distributed system* is broken down into smaller pieces is heavily dependent upon the problem.